mozilla-services/screenshots/README.md

 ### Getting to know the code

-There is documentation in [`addon/`](https://github.com/mozilla-services/screenshots/blob/master/addon/), [`addon/webextension/`](https://github.com/mozilla-services/screenshots/blob/master/addon/webextension/), [`addon/webextension/background/`](https://github.com/mozilla-services/screenshots/blob/master/addon/webextension/background/), and [`addon/webextension/selector/`](https://github.com/mozilla-services/screenshots/blob/master/addon/webextension/selector) that talks about the code layout and architecture of the add-on.
+There is documentation in [`webextension/`](https://github.com/mozilla-services/screenshots/blob/master/webextension/), [`webextension/background/`](https://github.com/mozilla-services/screenshots/blob/master/webextension/background/), and [`webextension/selector/`](https://github.com/mozilla-services/screenshots/blob/master/webextension/selector) that talks about the code layout and architecture of the webextension.

 [`server/view-docs.md`](https://github.com/mozilla-services/screenshots/blob/master/server/views-docs.md) talks about how the server React pages are setup, along with the server-side rendering of pages.